Hackweek-ITCOocean/2023-Hackbook/setup/jupyterhub.md

 ### GitHub

 GitHub allows you to store files in "repositories", which is like a folder.
 This is a popular way that code is shared and there are many community resources shared on GitHub that you will want to be able to use in your JupyterHub.
 You can also link your own GitHub repositories to your JupyterHub.

+Being familiar with version control (making commits as you work), Git and GitHub is important skill for reproducible science because this is a part of the current workflow for sharing work with the wider community of scientists.

-We will cover using GitHub in separate lectures
+We will cover using Git and GitHub in separate lectures

 * [Git in Jupyter Lab](git-jupyter.md)
 * [Git in RStudio](git-rstudio.md)